Below are the questions (and corresponding answers) most frequently asked by English Language Institute (ELI) students.

-You will receive your insurance card by week 2 of the English for Academic Purposes (EAP) program or the Intensive English Program (IEP) session; it will be sent via email to the email address provided to the ELI upon registration.
+You will receive your insurance card by week 2 of the English for Academic Purposes (EAP) program or the English Fundamentals Program (EFP) and the UBC-Vancouver English Experience Program (UBC-VEEP) session; it will be sent via email to the email address provided to the ELI upon registration.
 Students registered in short programs should receive their cards prior to arrival.
 You should print out your insurance card and keep it with you at all times.
 If you have problems printing, opening the document, or do not receive the email, please come to the administration office for assistance.

 Where can I use my iMed?

 Most students use iMed at the UBC Student Health Centre.
 There are other locations in Vancouver where iMed is accepted.
 Refer to the iMed website for a list of where iMed is accepted. iMed is easily accepted and no payment is required for most visits.